Billinghay Medical Practice

 As required, we are required to assist the GPs with coil fittings, implant fittings, minor surgery and pessary changes.

 The Treatment room has the emergency equipment which is used during emergency situations (chest pain, asthma attacks, anaphylaxis etc).
-When this happens, the nurse stays with patients and monitors vital signs, whilst waiting for the emergency services to take over.
+When this happens, the nurse stays with the patient and monitors vital signs, whilst waiting for the emergency services to take over.

 After the clinics have finished for the day, we carry out various administration tasks that include: